Welcome to the BHS Parents Group!

 Undocumented and Mixed Status Students in California: You have options when it comes to your college dreams!

+To CA undocumented students, there’s a pathway to your college dreams.
 The CA Dream Act Application (CADAA) gives you access to state financial aid to cover your tuition and college costs.
 Information shared about you and your family is protected and only used to determine your eligibility.

 Submitting the CADAA helps get you closer to your college dreams.
 Apply by the priority deadline of March 2 to be considered for all the aid you’re eligible for.